Fall 2020 Workshops

-Women's Community of Code offers free computer science workshops for girls* and women* to spark engagement and interest in Computer Science. (*Inclusive definition.
-Anyone who identifies as a woman/girl in any way that is significant to them is welcome.)
+Women's Community of Code offers free computer science workshops for girls* and women* to spark engagement and interest in Computer Science.
+Read more about us in the Huntington News! (*Inclusive definition.
+We are welcoming and respectful of trans women, non-binary individuals, and any others who identify as a woman in a way that is significant to them.)

 Khoury College Professors Laney Strange and Ben Hescott launched Women's Community of Code in 2017, and we've hosted dozens of girls and women here on our Boston campus to learn about coding and to meet and support others.
 At a typical workshop, Dr. Strange and a fabulous cohort of current computer science students conduct a fun a interactive learning experience that includes an introduction to computer programming, hands-on coding assignments, and usually a pretty awesome project you can keep working on forever.